particuleio/teks/README.md

 you need to run a production EKS cluster on AWS.
 It ships with sensible defaults, and add a lot of common addons with their configurations that work out of the box.

+This is our opinionated view of what a well structred infrastructure as code repository should look like.

 :warning: the v5 and further version of this project have been completely revamp and now offer a skeleton to use as a base for your infrastructure projects